amodrojs/amodro-lifecycle/scratch.md

 * plugin-delegated not working, wants to do delgated!r!a where r is aliased to refine.
 So, nested loader plugin use.
 Can this work?
 See also requirejs plugins/pluginNormalize/pluginNormalize.html.
 * mismatched define support in amd variation?

+## Curiousities

+1) define('a'), require(['a', 'b']), define('b'): the define('b') should be absorbed that that require loader.
+At least in requirejs test it is expected.
+So inline definitions should be treated as hoisted?
+Which is different than what is happening in requirejs, but related concept.

 ## plugins: